How to Control Access, Restrict Results, and Handle Duplicate Votes

 Control Who Can Vote

 By default, your contest will be open to anyone to participate.
 You can change these default settings to add more friction to the process, capture information, or even fully restrict participation to a predefined group.

 Setting "Voter Registration" to "Yes" adds a Sign In step to the voter experience.
 Anyone with the link can still vote.
 But, before seeing the ballot, voters are required to enter in a name and email (or unique ID).

-As votes come in, you'll see the email/IDs entered in a "Voter Details" section that will appear just under the "Allowed Voters" section.
+As votes come in, if you're on a Pro Plan (or higher), you'll see the email/IDs entered in a "Voter Details" section that will appear just under the "Allowed Voters" section.

 Note: By setting "Voter Registration" to "Yes" and leaving Allowed Voters "Open to all," you can use your RankedVote contest as a way to build up an email list.